Skip to main content

 DED Covered Country – Certain Hong Kong Residents

 Alert: On Jan.
-26, 2023, President Biden announced the extension of Deferred Enforced Departure (DED) for eligible Hong Kong residents for 2 years.
-Eligible Hong Kong residents include those who have arrived in the United States since Aug.
-2021, as well as those who were covered under the initial decision.
-This extension provides Hong Kong residents who are concerned about returning to Hong Kong with temporary safe haven in the United States.
-USCIS will issue a Federal Register notice as soon as possible to implement the president’s announcement.
+15, 2025, former President Joseph Biden announced the extension of Deferred Enforced Departure (DED) for certain Hong Kong residents for 24 months.
+Eligible Hong Kong residents include those who arrived in the United States since August 2021 and were present in the United States as of Jan.
+15, 2025, as well as those who were covered under the initial decision to authorize DED for certain Hong Kong residents.
+This extension provides certain Hong Kong residents with temporary safe haven in the United States.
+For more information, see the Federal Register notice.

-On Aug.
-5, 2021, President Biden issued a memorandum to defer for 18 months the removal of certain residents of Hong Kong who were present in the United States as of Aug.
-5, 2021, except for those:
+On Jan.
+15, 2025, former President Joseph Biden issued a memorandum to defer for 24 months the removal of certain residents of Hong Kong who were present in the United States as of Jan.
+15, 2025, as well as those who were covered under the previous periods of DED, except for those:

-• Who have voluntarily returned to Hong Kong or the People’s Republic of China (PRC) after Aug.
-5, 2021;
+• Who have voluntarily returned to Hong Kong or the People’s Republic of China after Jan.
+15, 2025;

 • Who are inadmissible under section 212(a)(3) of the Immigration and Nationality Act (INA) (8 U.S.C.
 1182(a)(3)) or deportable under section 237(a)(4) of the INA (8 U.S.C.
 1227(a)(4));